anlun/OperationalSemanticsC11/README.md

 ```
 make link
 ```
-It downloads and installs dependencies (`racket-pretty-printing-combinators` library), compiles and installs the project.
+It downloads and installs dependencies (`racket-pretty-printing-combinators` and `graph` libraries), compiles and installs the project.
 Futher you need to run
 ```
 make setup
 ```
 or just `make` to recompile it.
-The project needs a version of Racket >= 6.2.1.
+The project needs a version of Racket >= 6.4.

 ### How to write and execute own examples